Sajan-Mahla/HWS-app-s/README.md

 - make mind map in your own iOS device
 - Minimal and best colors
 - make it as long as you want

+### 2️⃣5️⃣ Colorify - BackGround Changer
+- you need random color idea, i'll at your back
+- Minimal and best colors
+- tap it(your mobile screen) very fast and see the magic
 ---
 ### ⏳ More coming soon...